 How to participate?

-Attend a Restoration Master Volunteer training session (in-person when possible, ran in Spring and Fall, 5 training days each).
+- Attend a Restoration Master Volunteer training session (in-person when possible, run in Spring, Summer, and Fall).

-Receive updates about upcoming projects and monitoring programs and supplemental trainings throughout the year – sign up for what interests you the most.
+- Receive updates about upcoming projects and monitoring programs and supplemental training throughout the year – sign up for what interests you the most.